SuzukiLab-icems/guide-caller/v1.0.0/README.md

   -c VALUE    Specify the CPU core
 ```
 ### matrix_shaper.py
 A Python script for transforming and analyzing count data from the CRISPR experiments.
-It generates a result matrix with statistical analyses.
+It generates a result matrix with statistical analyses in guide_caller.sh.

 ### usage:
 ```bash